amd/aocl-crypto/docs/internal/design.md

 that all versions need not be maintained.

 ## Assumptions and Dependencies (TODO: TBD)
+AOCL Crypto assumes following libraries/tools available on system where it is built or running.

+  - CMake (3.18.4 or later)
+  - GCC (11.0 or later)
+  - Git (2.30.2 or later)
+  - OpenSSL ( 1.1.1k or later)
+  - Pandoc ( + LaTeX for generating pdf docs)

 ## General Constraints (TODO: TBD)
+The library will contain all the listed algorithms eventually.
+At the library completeness level the priority is only for implementing one over other for a given release than choosing one over the other algorithm to include in library.

+OpenSSL compatibility library needs to be co-developed along with AOCL Crypto, as the requirement for drop-in replacement is crucial for AOCL Crypto to succeed.

 ## Goals and Guidelines
 AOCL Crypto aims at achieving FIPS certification.
 Source code is expected to be